scalable-arch/ECC-exercise/02_Application/02_DDR5_ODECC_RLECC/README.md

 - NE: no error
 - CE: detected and corrected error
 - DUE: detected but uncorrected error
-- ME: detected but miscorrected error
-- UE: undetected error
-- SDC (Silent Data Corruption): ME + UE
+- SDC: Silent Data Corruption
 - Only single chip correction is possible
 >> Only SEC (Single Error Correction) within the chip is possible
 >>